McDonald’s & Wendy’s Salads (…From The Drive-Thru)

 • Nashville, TN (Metro Center) – The worst yet… Crispy chicken that was slightly undercooked.
 Mostly iceburg lettuce leaves, rather than spring greens.
 And a majority of the lettuce was brown …a sign that it was far from fresh.
 Again, hardly any bacon and cheese toppings.
 And worse yet: No French dressing at this McDonald’s!
 They weren’t out, they just don’t stock it.
 (The cobb dressing was just so-so.)

-Since I watched them cut a whole piece of cooked chicken into slices and place it on my salad (heated) at one of the locations, I know that at least this part of the process is done manually — as it is ordered.
-Whether or not all McDonald’s salads are pre-packaged and shipped to the stores, or whether each store pre-makes its own salads a day or two in advance, I do not know.
+Since I watched them cut a whole piece of cooked chicken into slices and place it on my salad (heated) at one of the locations, I know that at least this part of the process is done manually — as it’s ordered.
+Whether or not all McDonald’s salads are pre-packaged and shipped to the stores, or whether each store pre-makes its own salads a day or 2 in advance, I do not know.
 (I tend to think it is the latter.)

 ANOTHER UPDATE: